siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 013 Gravity as Refraction.md

 =1+\frac{2GM}{rc^2}.
 $$

-A scalar one-channel treatment would produce only half this first-order shift.
+A scalar one-channel treatment would produce only half this leading weak-field shift.
 The full factor of two belongs to a null two-aspect probe.

 In optics, when the transport speed varies across a wavefront, the path bends